-The following article explains a very simple yet effective 48v automatic battery charger circuit will charge any 48 V battery up to an optimal 56 V full charge level, utilizing very ordinary components.
+The proposed 48 V automatic battery charger circuit will charge any 48 V battery up to an optimal 56 V full charge level, utilizing very ordinary components.
 The circuit is highly accurate with its over charge cut off features.

 As shown in the circuit diagram, the main element in the circuit is the opamp IC 741, which has been arranged as a comparator.

 Pin#3 which is the inverting input of the IC is referenced with a fixed voltage of 4.7V through the respective zener/resistor network.